 9. Gay Bar: Why We Went Out by Jeremy Atherton Lin

-Since the start of the pandemic, bars and restaurants have been hit hard, and the gay and lesbian culture at these bars have fared no better.
+Since the start of the pandemic, bars and restaurants have been hit hard, and the gay and lesbian culture at these bars has fared no better.
 Why not take a deep dive into the history of gay bars while we can’t fully immerse ourselves in them?
 Written in great depth and detail, Lin takes us on the journey of the origins of the gay bar and how it cultivated a generation.
-Interspersed with his own stories of nights out, Lin reminds us the importance of social culture and historical reflection.
+Interspersed with his own stories of nights out, Lin reminds us of the importance of social culture and historical reflection.

 10. Cowboy Graves: Three Novellas by Roberto Bolano

 A contemporary voice of Latin America who is rich in prose and plot, these three novellas by Roberto Bolano take us through the journeys of his strange characters and uncanny settings.
 The first story Cowboy Graves takes us to Chile to fight for socialism after a coup.
 French Comedy of Horrors takes us to French Guinea when a teen finds himself called into a Clandestine Surrealist Group.
 In Fatherland, a poet watches airplanes write her poetry in the sky while they reckon with the fascist overthrow of their country.
 Each story will transport you to another place and time and since they are quite short in length, the perfect remedy to a longer novel’s heft.

 11. The Collected Works of Jim Morrison: Poetry, Journals, Transcripts, and Lyrics

 This collection of personal works by Jim Morrison will surely be a treat to any die-hard fan.
 The journals alone would be enough of a selling point for any studious music fan but the mixture of poetry, transcripts, and lyrics added to the bag make it a worthwhile gift for any Morrison fan.

 12. Phillip Roth: The Biography by Blake Bailey